laas/fape/Manual.md

     [all] contains Pick(Bob, red_cup, kitchen);

-FAPE currently has two ways of dealing with such task conditions: one inheriting from the HTN way and one from the classical planning way.
+FAPE currently has two ways of dealing with such task conditions: one inheriting from the HTN way and one where those are treated as real conditions (similar to open goals).

-### HTN Way
+### The HTN Way

 The HTN way is to insert an action with the given parameters in the partial-plan whenever a task condition appears.
 Like in HTN, one needs to provide a root action from which the others would be derived.

 In addition to that, actions might be inserted as standalone resolvers (e.g. to solve an open goal flaw).
 Hence actions in the plan are not necessarily in the tree derived from the root action.
-To avoid that, the `motivated` keyword for an action enforce that an action must appear as a task condition of a higher-level action (i.e. it can not be inserted as a standalone resolver).
+To avoid that, the `motivated` keyword for an action enforces that an action must appear as a task condition of a higher-level action (i.e. it can not be inserted as a standalone resolver).^[The motivated keyword does *not* imply any temporal constraints.]

 Making all actions motivated and giving a root action will result in a HTN-like search, expending a search tree from the root action.

 This setting is the default.
-It corresponds to the option `-p base+dtg`
+It corresponds to the option `-p htn`

+Unless really sure of what you do, you should avoid having both motivated actions and goals expressed as statements over state variable.

+The intended way of using FAPE in this setting is:

+ - with one or more root actions
+ - motivated actions should be derivable from those root action and will be the skeleton of the plan.
+ - non-motivated action are used to handle corner-cases that were not described in the task network.

+The following example shows a very simple hierarchical domain where the skeleton of the plan will derived from Transport.
+Note that Pick and Drop are motivated and hence can not appear outside of Transport.
+However the Move action will be freely inserted in the plan to tackle open-goals flaws on the location of the robot.

+    type Location;
+    type NavLocation < Location;
+    type Robot < Location with {
+      function NavLocation at();
+    };
+    type Item with {
+      function Location at();
+    };

+    action Transport(Robot r, Item i, NavLocation a, NavLocation b) {
+      [all] contains {
+        pick : Pick(r, i, a);
+        drop : Drop(r, i, b);
+      };
+      end(pick) < start(drop);
+    };

+    action Drop(Robot r, Item i, NavLocation l) {
+      motivated;
+      [all] r.at == l;
+      [all] i.at == r :-> l;
+    };

+    action Pick(Robot r, Item i, NavLocation l) {
+      motivated;
+      [all] r.at == l;
+      [all] i.at == l :-> r;
+    };

+    action Move(Robot r, NavLocation from, NavLocation to) {
+      [all] r.at == from :-> to;
+    };

+    // instances and initial value ....

+    // goal
+    Transport(PR2, coffee_cup, Kitchen, Bedroom);

+However, replacing the `Transport` goal by `[end] coffee_up.at == Bedroom` would fail because the only resolver would be to insert a Drop action but since Drop is motivated it can not be inserted in the plan (it has to be derived from an action already present in the plan).

 ### Task conditions